-servative financial regulator acted as a dampener for fintech innovation.
+Open banking is increasingly being adopted across the world.
+Take Mexico.
+Previously restrictive rules from a conservative financial regulator acted as a dampener for fintech innovation.
 But after consultation with the private sector, the state passed a fintech law in 2018 and issued additional regulations last year to encourage innovation.